openmobilityfoundation/mobility-data-specification/provider/README.md

 When multiple query parameters are specified, they should all apply to the returned status changes.
 For example, a request with `?start_time=1549800000000&end_time=1549886400000` should only return status changes whose `event_time` falls in the range `[1549800000000, 1549886400000)`.

-Should the requested time range be greater than 2 weeks old, the API shall return an error.
+Should the requested time range be greater than 2 weeks old, the API shall return a 400 bad request error.

 [Top][toc]